PROGRESS UPDATE

 Convening in Tulsa, Oklahoma, in January 2025.
 WJC Chair, Former Attorney General Lynch, interviewing with 2 News Oklahoma (KJRH-TV) and Public Radio Tulsa.

-Meeting 5 (May 2025) focused on prioritizing the policy recommendations discussed so far to identify the most impactful ones for the first report.
-Commissioners also began exploring the evidence around correctional programming for women.
-The meeting included a site visit to the Women’s Justice Institute and the Cook County Jail to learn about a substance abuse program designed for women that operates in partnership with community-based service providers.
+Meeting 5 (May 2025) focused on correctional programming for women through a site visit to the Women’s Justice Institute and the Cook County Jail in Chicago, Illinois to learn about a substance abuse program designed for women that operates in partnership with community-based service providers.

 Convening in Chicago, Illinois, in May 2025.
 WJC site visit to the Women's Justice Institute.